yamukha/BLE-NRF51822-LBS-ANDROID/README.md

 # BLE-NRF51822-LBS-ANDROID
 by yamukha@ukr.net

-Project for nrfRF51822 custom board communicating over Bluetooth Smart (BLE 4.0) with Android.
+Project for nRF51822 custom board communicating over Bluetooth Smart (BLE 4.0) with Android.
 It combines several different projects into one bundle.

 Project task:
 - provide low cost initial development toolchain for of Bluetoooth Low Energy system

 Project base:
-Sofware
+Software
 - Nordic SDK and Software Device 5.1.0 (old one while code is published on github).
-- pure gcc for nRF52811 (for Linux platform)
+- pure gcc for nRF51822 (for Linux platform)
 - Android example from book "Getting Started with Bluetooth Low Energy"
 - LED&button service example (lbs) from nAN36 of Nordic